 top of page

-There are no instructions or teachings given before or during class.
-See below for an overview of basic instructions, or contact Hoag for a free, private meeting or refresher.
+There are no instructions given before or during meditation.
+See below for an overview of the basics or contact Hoag.

 ONLINE ETIQUETTE & NOTES

-—Click on the Zoom link above or in the weekly newsletter Zen Sun Weekly.
+—Click on the Zoom link above or in the newsletter ZEN SUN WEEKLY.

-—If you choose to have your video on, you can set up your device so we see a side-view or slightly angled view of you as you sit.
-Or you can face the camera.
+—If you choose to have your video on, you can set up your device to create a side-view or slightly angled view of you as you sit.

 —Select Gallery View.